 Next, I will briefly discuss Zombies.
 I played a couple games in zombies and I was kind of disappointed.
 Much like most of the more recent games, I feel like they just tried to do too much.
 The game set in a gladiator arena is cool, but the mode is overly complicated.
 Most of it just feels unnecessary.
 I doubt I will be playing much zombies.

 Lastly, I will discuss multiplayer.
 Multiplayer is the highlight of the game for me.
 The gameplay is reminiscent of Black Ops 2, which was one of the high points in the Call of Duty series.
 The game is futuristic, but not overly so.
 The removal of the crazy jumping and wall running and all of that other nonsense is a great move on Call of Duty’s part.
 The game play is still fast-paced and exciting and I have enjoyed it very much.

 Overall, Black Ops 4 seems to be a solid game.
 It is right up there with WWII in terms of quality and I highly recommend it to any gamer.
 I eagerly await to see how it ages over time.

-That’s all for this week.
-Be sure to check out some of the other great content from the writers at Mid-American Culture.
-Thanks for reading!
+Thanks for reading.
+Be sure to check out some of the other great content here on Mid-American Culture!